 When asked for password, enter your account’s password.

 When you type the password on the screen, nothing is visible.
 Just keep on typing the password and press enter.

 How to become root user in Ubuntu?

 You can use sudo to run the commands as root.
-However in situations, where you have to run several commands as root and you keep forogetting to add sudo before the commands, you may switch to root user temporarily.
+However, in situations, where you have to run several commands as root and you keep forgetting to add sudo before the commands, you may switch to root user temporarily.

 The sudo command allows you to simulate a root login shell with this command:

 [email protected]:~$ sudo -i [sudo] password for abhishek: [email protected]:~# whoami root [email protected]:~#